Yakifo/amqtt/docs/plugins/packaged_plugins.md

     --8<-- "pyproject.toml:included"
     ```

-    But the same 4 plugins were activated in the previous default config:
+    But the previous default config only caused 4 plugins to be active:

     ```yaml
     --8<-- "samples/legacy.yaml"